RikhiSingh/mentimeter-clone/server/readme.md

 socket.io cors ioredis dotenv express
 @types/express @types/node tsx

-pnpm tsx index(index is the file name) to execute for server whereas it was yarn run dev for client
+but updated package to npm run dev

-bunt updated package to npm run dev
+pnpm tsx index(index is the file name) to execute for server whereas it was pnpm run dev for client

 cli command for upstack clearing db is "flushall"